Cart

 • helm install: Installs the Helm Chart.

-• -f traefik.yaml: The file from step 5 that we use to customize the installation.
+• -f traefik.yaml: The file from step 5 that customizes the installation.

-• traefik: The name of the Helm 'release', can be checked with the command 'helm list'.
+• traefik: The name of the Helm release, which you can check with the command 'helm list'.

-• traefik/traefik: The name of the repository and Helm Chart to be installed, respectively.
+• traefik/traefik: The repository name and the Helm Chart to be installed, respectively.

 • -n traefik: The namespace in which the Helm release is installed, see step 3.